AlexandriaChemistry/ACT/docs/dev-manual/relocatable-binaries.rst

   installation tree ``share/gromacs/top/``; the latter is customizable during CMake configuration).
-* In addition to |Gromacs| executables, programs that link against ``libgromacs`` need to be able to find the data files if they call certain functions in the library.
+* In addition to |Gromacs| executables, programs that link against ``libactgromacs`` need to be able to find the data files if they call certain functions in the library.
 In this case, the executable may not be in the same directory where |Gromacs| is.
 In case of static linking, no part of the code is actually loaded from the |Gromacs| installation prefix, which makes